ZackDaQuack/ZackDaQuack/README.md

-Sup i am ZackDaQuack!
-So far i know python and lua.
-I am leaning C++, html, java, and maybe even JavaScript
+I am ZackDaQuack and i know a lot of programming languages.